Characters and chromatic symmetric functions: Chromatic symmetric functions

 By \cite[Lem.\,5.3 (3)]{SkanNNDCB}, the product $\permmon av$ is $1$ if $v \leq w$ and is $0$ otherwise.
 But $\permmon av = 1$ if and only if $i \not <_P v_i$ for $i = 1,\dotsc,n$, i.e., if and only if $v$ is $P$-excedance free. \end{proof}

-\ssec{Power sum traces / scaled power sum coefficients of $\omega X_{\inc(P)}$} It is known that we have $\psi(\inc(P)) \geq 0$ for all $P$~\cite{StanSymm}, and
+\ssec{Power sum traces / scaled power sum coefficients of $\omega X_{\inc(P)}$} It is known that we have $\psi^\lambda(\inc(P)) \geq 0$ for all $P$~\cite{StanSymm}, and

-for all unit interval orders $P$~\cite[Thm.\,4]{AthanPSE}, \cite[Thm.\,4.7]{CHSSkanEKL}, \cite[\S 7]{SWachsChromQF}.
+for all unit interval orders $P$ labeled as in (\ref{eq:altrespect})~\cite[Thm.\,4]{AthanPSE}, \cite[Thm.\,4.7]{CHSSkanEKL}, \cite[\S 7]{SWachsChromQF}.
 We will extend these results to all posets in Theorem~\ref{t:psilambdaP}, and will include more combinatorial interpretations involving $\inc(P)$ and a related directed graph.
 Define $\ngr(P)$ to be the directed graph whose vertices are the elements of $P$ and whose edges are the ordered pairs $\{ (i,j) \in P^2 \,|\, i \not >_P j \}$, including loops $(i,i)$ for all $i \in P$.
+For example, a poset $P$ and related directed graph $\ngr(P)$ are